Find answers to general questions frequently asked by visitors about Kyushu National Museum below.

 Can I use baby strollers or wheelchairs in the museum?

-Yes.
-Please refer to the map below for directions to the platform lift at the entrance of the museum.
-To use this lift, please press the interphone next to it and wait for our staff to assist you.
+To use the platform lift by Kōmyōzenji Temple path, please press the lift interphone and wait for our staff to assist you.

 Locality Map